 The Every Kid in a Park pass runs September through August and is based on the school year.
 Fourth graders can download their passes starting each September.
 The pass for outgoing fourth graders expires at the end of August each year.

 The Every Kid in a Park pass admits the fourth grader and any accompanying passengers in a private vehicle.
-The pass is only for fourth grade students, not educators/teachers.
-Parents visiting the new website can find links to additional information on planning trips to nearby public lands.
+The pass is only for fourth-grade students, not educators/teachers.
+Parents visiting the website can find links to additional information on planning trips to nearby public lands.

-Be sure to check out the free Junior Ranger program offered at nearly every national park.
-By completing a few tasks and activities, kids age 5-12 can receive a special patch or badge from each park.
+Check out the free Junior Ranger program offered at nearly every national park.
+By completing a few tasks and activities, kids age 5 to 12 can receive a special patch or badge from each park.